jamesplease/sourcemap-options/README.md

 _Should this be split out into `sourceMapName` and `sourceMapDir` options?_

-#### Type
+#### Style

 Type: `string`
 Default: `"Link"`

-The type of source map to generate.
+Determines the type of source map that is generated.
 The default value, `link`, references links to the source files. `embed` will embed the content of the source files directly into the map. `inline` will store the entire map as a data URI in the destination file.

 ### Resources